-Acquire outside resources.
+- Acquire outside resources.
 When your organization lacks staff to complete the required project activities, see if you can acquire outside resources.
 Here is one reason that project managers need to be involved in projects early.
 You can make your case and build the resource cost in your budget.
-Carefully interview potential candidates.

 I am sometimes asked to take a look at organization’s resource problems and help them find solutions.
 My response?
-Before I come, prioritize your project portfolio and kill or postpone half of your active lower-priority projects.
 Do fewer projects better.
 Unfortunately, most organizations fail to curb their appetites and continue doing the same things and expect different results!